hucker/splint/README.md

     yield SR(status=get_drive_space('/fum') > 1_000_000_000, msg="Drive space check for fum")
 ```

-As you might expect running this will also provide 3 passing test results.
+As you might expect running this will also provide 3 passing test results with better messages.

 Now we can add more complexity.
-Tag a test functions with attributes.
+Tag check functions with attributes to allow subsets of checks to be run.

 ```python
 from splint import SplintResult, attributes